Jerry Jerome (boxer)

 Jerry Jerome (24 May 1874 – 27 September 1943) was born at Jimbour Homestead, near Dalby.

 Jerome's father was Wollon Charles, an Aboriginal labourer, and his mother's name was Guli.
-He was a descendent from the local Yiman people and in 1906 Jerome married Alice Davis.
+He was a descendant of the Jarowair tribe and in 1906 Jerome married Alice Davis.

 Jerome lived during the Control of Aboriginal Protection Act, which meant that his movement and life were restricted to the control of the Chief Protector.
 Before his fourth fight with Fred Booth, Jerome was arrested in Warra, due to the Protection Act.
 However, he was released in time for the Toowoomba fight where he was knocked out, which had the crowds convinced that he had been drugged.
 In 1908 a Dalby citizen applied successfully for Jerome's exemption on the spurious ground that he was a ‘half caste’, in order to be removed from the controlled native listing, which would allow him to pursue a sporting career.

 In 1908 Jerome, at the age of 34, officially commenced boxing at “The Pines”, a park near Warra, Queensland and was referred to in these early days as the "Warra Cyclone".

 In 1912 Jerome fought Black Paddy, champion of Western Australia, which was possibly the first contest between two Aboriginal professional boxers.
 Black Paddy was born in Murchison at Queensland and later moved to Cue, Western Australia.
 In August 1912, in Brisbane to a crowd of five thousand spectators, Jerome defeated Black Paddy in a sixteen-round boxing match.
 In the same year Jerome was awarded the Australian middleweight boxing champion.

 Jerome was the first Indigenous Australian to win a major boxing title — defeating Charlie Godfrey to claim the Middleweight Championship of Australia at Brisbane on 7 September 1912.

 In 1915, Jerome fought nine times before retiring from a ring career.

 Jerome had approximately 20 first-class fights that netted Jerome something in the vicinity of £5000.
 Worth over $500,000 in today's money according to the Reserve Bank of Australia Pre-Decimal Inflation Calculator.

 In 1919 Jerome was a resident on Fraser Island where heartbreakingly he lost his daughter Myrtle.
 The young girl was stricken with illness and taken to the Maryborough General Hospital where she died on 23 August 1919.